foges/ftl/README.md

 This library is based around a sequence class and the let keyword.

-- `class seq` -- creates a lazy immutable sequence from an iterator, and defines methods such as map, filter, reduce, sorted, split, take_while, etc..
+- `class seq` -- creates a lazy immutable sequence from a generator, and defines methods such as map, filter, reduce, sorted, split, take_while, etc..
 By lazy we mean that elements are only evaluated as needed, or when the `eval()` method is explicitly called.